 Our annual Free Fishing Days will be Friday, June 4th through Sunday, June 6th.
 No fishing license will be required on these dates, with the exception of a permit at our fee fishing areas.
 This is a great time to take a friend or family member fishing for the first time and to visit some of our FishLocalVA waters.

 We have also made changes to our popular Angler Recognition Program, which we have shifted to a strictly online platform.
 The online Angler Recognition Program can be accessed through Go Outdoors at www.gooutdoorsvirginia.com.
 Anglers can enter their trophy fish online, or even from their phone while on the water.
 After entering your fish, your certificate will be available to print.

 I also want to let you know that there are several new regulations in place for 2021.
 You will see a summary of these new regulations on What’s New.
 Of those regulations, I want to draw your attention to those aimed at halting the spread of invasive Alabama bass, commonly known as Coosa spotted bass.
 Alabama bass are a recent addition to Virginia waters and have the potential to harm our existing largemouth and smallmouth bass fisheries.
 There are no size or bag limits on Alabama bass and anglers are encouraged to keep any that they catch and to report new occurrences to DWR.
 You will find more information on Alabama bass on the following pages.

 Angling Education Program

-Fishing is such an exciting sport, one that can be enjoyed by all.
-One of the great things about fishing is that there are no restrictions to participants, regardless of age, gender, or ability; anyone can enjoy fishing and the outdoors!
-Yet there are so many who have never experienced the thrill of catching a fish!
+Fishing is an exciting sport that everyone can enjoy!
+It truly brings us closer to family, friends, and the outdoors.
+Yet, there are so many people who have never experienced the thrill of catching a fish!